fengshun124/CPT105/2024/CPT105-CW2.md

 > - **Option C:** Before the `for` loop body
 > - **Option D:** After the `for` loop body

-**Explanation:** In a `for` loop, the condition is checked at the beginning of each iteration, before executing the loop body.
+**Explanation:** In a `for` loop, the condition is checked at the beginning of each iteration, before executing the loop body (i.e., the code inside the loop).
+If the condition is `true`, the loop body is executed; if the condition is `false`, the loop terminates.

 **Answer:** The correct option is `A` (Only at the beginning of the loop).